How to Get The Degree You Want, OR Are You A Fake?

 Are you a fake?
 This was the engaging header on an e-mail which recently arrived in my mailbox.
 Well, I admit to a fake tooth, but I think the rest of me is as real as real can be.
 Truth to tell, the odds are good that the world in general doesn't give a damn if I'm plastic, ivory or Martian rock.
 Still, the writer had in mind a qualification from my resumé, a Masters degree in Formal and Applied Linguistics, granted by the august institution of Greenwich University, Hawaii.
 Therein lies a tale, and regardless of my hapless fate, perhaps a lesson for other hopefuls.
 After all, many of the people who read these pages are engaged in that quest for the holy grail of our age, the marketable degree, and probably need as much advice as they can get.

 Most people think they know what a university is.
 Close study however reveals a moveable feast.
-For employers now universities are essentially brand labels which trade on their reputation in exactly the same way as Rolex watches and and expensive automobiles.
+For employers now universities are essentially brand labels which trade on their reputation in exactly the same way as Rolex watches and expensive automobiles.
 Grotesquely overpriced brand labels too.
 The actual innards of the places, and especially the innards of your courses or thesis, don't interest a whole lot of people.
 In the real world, that word 'university' refers to an ever multiplying variety of institutions, few of which have anything to do with the seminaries, then the gentlemen's study retreats of Medieval Europe where it mostly began (at least the Occidental variety).
 Even the bulk of state universities now are business enterprises for whom "knowledge transmission" is an industrial product.

 For several decades a class of 'non-traditional' universities has been trying to emerge with varying success.
 The class includes places that genuinely attempt to widen the paths to knowledge for more kinds of people by evaluating their prior learning, by being flexible about subjects and delivery modes, and so on.
 Those are fine aims, but they don't go down well with your average 25 year-old personnel clerk who is sorting through a stack of job applications.
 Nevertheless the flexibility battle is slowly being won through the back door as the big established institutions, hungry for dollars, bend their own rules at the edges.
 The Internet is affecting this equation dramatically as online courses become commonplace.
 At the outer edges of this money game of course are the degree mills, who will send you a diploma by return post instead of making you suck their milkshakes for four years.